rabbitholiness/Bitcoin-Core-App/pages/milestones/first-use.md

 	height = 418
 %}

-After these steps, users are navigated to the [block clock]({{ '/block-clock/' | relative_url }}), which in case of first use then connects to the network and starts the initial block download.
+After these steps, users are navigated to the [block status]({{ '/block-status/' | relative_url }}), which in case of first use then connects to the network and starts the initial block download.